Before I dive in here, I just want you to know that this is not a sponsored post.

 Upon signing up, I got to choose between the 2 Person Plan or the 4 Person Plan (this can later be changed on your profile).
 Once I clicked on that, you see 6 – 7 recipes for you to choose from each week (you get to see 2 weeks in advance).
 The recipes have options with meat, a poultry, fish, or vegetarian.
 The Family Plan seem to have a smaller recipe option at just 4 a week.
 New menus for the week after seem to be posted every Friday morning.

 What’s great is that Chef’s Plate asks you for your eating and taste preferences.
-If you ever forget to go into your profile and hand select your own recipes, they will send you something base on your preselected preference.
+If you ever forget to go to your profile and hand select your own recipes, they will send you something base on your preselected preference.
 You’re also allowed to skip a delivery if you’re not a fan of what’s available for the week, as long as you hit skip before the weekly cutoff.
 If you know you’re going on holidays a few months down the road, there’s a calendar view that allows you to pre-skip deliveries up to 4 months in advance!
 Nifty!

 After a lot of clicking around, I signed up for a 2 recipe/a week on the 2 Person Plan and choose the Friday delivery so that I can prepare a meal Sunday night and have some for leftovers for lunch during the week.
 I also picked to have the box delivered to work so that I know I will be there for the delivery.
 I know courier deliveries are always a hit and miss when you live in a condo.